-It supports and , update and a dummy set_postfix, which is the interface that trainers use.
+It supports enter and exit, update and a dummy set_postfix, which is the interface that trainers use.

 Note: Using disable=True in tqdm config results in infinite loop, thus this class is created.
 See the discussion at #641 for details.